taskworld/test-indexer/README.md

 # test-indexer

-A simple script to index test results (JUnit XML, Allure XML) to Elasticsearch.
+A simple script to index Allure XML test results to Elasticsearch.
 This allows us to analyze our test results across multiple projects and builds.

 ## Problem to solve